 - 1. Measure the PEAK WORKING VOLTAGE across the CLEARANCE in question. - 2.
-If the equipment is mains operated: - determine the mains transient voltage (G.2); and - calculate the peak value of the nominal AC MAINS SUPPLY voltage. - 3.
-Use the rules in G.4 a) and the above voltage values to determine the REQUIRED WITHSTAND VOLTAGE for AC MAINS SUPPLY transients and internal transients.
-In the absence of transients coming from a Telecommunication Network, go to step 7. - 4.
-If the equipment is to be connected to a Telecommunication Network, determine the Telecommunication Network Transient Voltage (G.3). - 5.
-Use the Telecommunication Network transient voltage and the rules in G.4 b) to determine the Required Withstand Voltage for Telecommunication Network transients.
-In the absence of mains and internal transients, go to step 7. - 6.
-Use the rules in G.4 c) to determine the total REQUIRED WITHSTAND VOLTAGE. - 7.
-Use the required withstand voltage to determine the minimum clearance (G.6).
+If the equipment is mains operated: - determine the mains transient voltage (G.2); and

+- for equipment to be connected to an AC MAINS SUPPLY, calculate the peak value of the nominal AC MAINS SUPPLY voltage.

+3. Use the rules in item a) of clause G.4 and the above voltage values to determine the REQUIRED WITHSTAND VOLTAGE for mains transients and internal transients.
+In the absence of transients coming from a TELECOMMUNICATION NETWORK, go to step 7.

+4. If the equipment is to be connected to a TELECOMMUNICATION NETWORK, determine the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE (clause G.3).

+5. Use the TELECOMMUNICATION NETWORK TRANSIENT VOLTAGE and the rules in item b) of clause G.4 to determine the REQUIRED WITHSTAND VOLTAGE for TELECOMMUNICATION NETWORK transients.
+In the absence of mains and internal transients, go to step 7.

+6. Use the rules in item c) of clause G.4 to determine the total REQUIRED WITHSTAND VOLTAGE.

+7. Use the required withstand voltage to determine the minimum clearance (G.6).

+NOTE The effect of transients from a CABLE DISTRIBUTION SYSTEM is not taken into account when determining CLEARANCES (however, see 7.3.1).